Pietro Fedele: Political career

-Too old to participate in World War I, he was an outspoken interventist.
-In April 1924, he was elected to the Italian Chamber of Deputies, and in September of the same year he joined the National Fascist Party, later becoming a member of the Grand Council of Fascism.
+Too old to participate in World War I, he was an outspoken interventionist.
+In April 1924, he was elected to the Italian Chamber of Deputies, and in September of the same year, he joined the National Fascist Party, later becoming a member of the Grand Council of Fascism.
 On 5 January 1925, Alessandro Casati, Minister of Public Education, resigned in protest against the speech with which Benito Mussolini had taken moral responsibility for the murder of Giacomo Matteotti, and the Duce chose Fedele as his successor.
 The choice, opposed by Giovanni Gentile (who would have preferred Balbino Giuliano), was due to Fedele's excellent relationship with the Catholic Church and to his personal friendship with Pope Pius XI.

 During his tenure as minister, he committed himself to the complete fascistization of schools, preventing the appointment of teachers not enrolled in the Fascist Party and starting the drafting of a single textbook for the entire nation.
 He also ordered the resumption of the archaeological excavations of Herculaneum and Pompeii, the recovery of the Nemi ships and the opening of the Directorate General for libraries.
 In 1926, he organized a meeting in Assisi with Cardinal Rafael Merry del Val aimed at improving relations between Italy and the Church in view of the future Lateran Pacts, the first official meeting between an Italian minister and a papal legate.

 However, he was often widely criticized by party members for being "too soft"; among his main detractors were Augusto Turati, Ernesto Codignola, Vittorio Cian, Bernardo Barbiellini Amidei and, above all, Giovanni Gentile, who wrote about him in an article for Il Popolo d'Italia, which was never published, "It is clear that he is in the government and among the fascists with the spirit of Don Abbondio."
-Also, because of this criticism, on 9 July 1928 he left his post, being replaced by Giuseppe Belluzzo.
+Also, because of this criticism, on 9 July 1928, he left his post, being replaced by Giuseppe Belluzzo.
 On 22 December of the same year, Mussolini appointed him senator; the appointment was validated on 6 May and Fedele was sworn in on 15 May.

 Starting from 1930, he held the office of commissioner of the king at the Heraldic Council, and was also president of the State Polygraphic Institute and vice-president of the High Council of Archives of the Kingdom.
 He died in Rome after a long illness on 9 January 1943.